 CHARGE OF THE COMMITTEE

-1. Review and update the mission statement, in conjunction with the program review cycle (every 3 years), with college-wide participation.
+1. Review and update the mission statement in conjunction with the program review cycle (every 5 years), with college-wide participation.

 2. Annually participate in the review District Strategic Goals and Institutional Objectives by completing the following: a) participate in the alignment of the college goals/objectives with District goals; b) establish annual committee goals during

-3. Annually create and recommend institutional priorities based on the College Educational Master Plan and the District strategic educational goals.
+3. Annually participate with the recommendation of institutional priorities based on College Educational master Plan and District strategic educational goals.